 Career readiness and employability skills lesson plans are critical part of education.
 Employers are desperately seeking people with a combination of skills that fall under this umbrella of soft skills.

-To that end, we have many teachers and administrators and directors asking us, “How can I make career readiness and employability skills lesson plans engaging and age appropriate for middle and high school students?”
+Because of this, many middle and high school teachers often ask us, “How can I teach career readiness and employability skills lessons that are engaging and age appropriate for my students?”

-To provide that answer, we first have to understand what students need to master to be viewed as career-ready and employable.
+But before we get into details, it's important to understand what students need to master to be viewed as career-ready and employable.

 First, let’s take a look at what are the most important employability characteristics right now.

 The National Associations of Colleges and Employers (NACE), published the skills and qualities that employers are looking for in college graduates.
 In the report, NACE states:

 “Employers considering new college graduates for job openings are looking for leaders who can work as part of a team and communicate effectively.”